 Harlan Brothers offers Fractal Music Workshops to high schools, colleges, and training institutes around the country.
 Using the tools of fractal geometry, these workshops offer teachers and students alike the opportunity to explore many of the intimate connections between mathematics and music.
 Focused presentations and hands-on exercises promote understanding in an intuitive and entertaining manner.

-To learn about how your mathematics or music department can benefit from a Fractal Music Workshop, please click on one of the following links:
+To learn about how your school, mathematics department, or music department can benefit from a Fractal Music Workshop, see:

 Purpose: To explore several ways in which music may exhibit fractal characteristics.